veliovgroup/ostrio/tutorials/linux/users/rbash.md

 *From now, user named* `ruser` *after login via* `su`*,* `sudo` *or* `ssh` *can not run any commands.*

 ### Link allowed commands
-For example we would like to add `su`, as allowed command for `ruser`
+For example, we would like to add `su`, as allowed command for `ruser`
 ```shell
 which su
 # returns /bin/su, copy it